MCHU-1999/geo-1015-assignments/02/README.md

 | Linear in TIN interpolation implementation           | 1.0    |
 | Laplace interpolation implementation                 | 3.0    |
 | GFTIN implementation                                 | 4.0    |

----

-## What to Submit and How to Submit It

-- Submit **one file**: `my_code_hw02.py`.
-- Include your name and student number at the top of the file.
-- **No report necessary.**

-### Submission Options
-1. Upload the file to this [Dropbox page](https://www.dropbox.com/request/kjWVsSfgADMQY8m8EeoH).
-2. Alternatively, create a private GitHub repository, add the instructor as a collaborator (`@hugoledoux`), and upload a simple text file with your name, student number, and the repository URL.
-The latest version of `my_code_hw02.py` will be used for marking.

-_Last updated: 2024-11-29 07:37_